 Since its creation in 2014 as one of the University of Wollongong’s Research Strengths, Early Start Research has been working to overcome disadvantage and impact the lives of children, youth and families through its world class research.

 Early Start's Research primary business is to conduct world class, evidence-based research that drives government policy and assists industry professionals and the broader public in making informed educational decisions for policy and practice.

-Early is made up of 26 members and more than 110 higher-degree research students across the areas of education, psychology, health sciences, arts and creative arts, and is currently ranked in the top 4 UOW Research Strengths based on research income, thesis completions, and publications.
+Early Start Research is made up of 26 members and more than 110 higher-degree research students across the areas of education, psychology, health sciences, arts and creative arts, and is currently ranked in the top 4 UOW Research Strengths based on research income, thesis completions, and publications.
 Seven of our members are full professors and are internationally recognised for their expertise in education, cognition, health, and physical activity.

 Impacting policy and practice

 ESRI’s research is focused on impacting policy and practice, not only in the communities with which our researchers work, but nationally and internationally.
 ESRI’s research has recently worked to impact policy and practice through: